vslio/universal-react-base/README.md

 npm run build
 ```

-To run the production code (the production files are rebuilt automatically):
+To run the production code (the production files are rebuilt automatically every time):
 ```
 npm start
 ```